 The Scales of Identifying Gifted Students (SIGS) offers the most comprehensive observational instrument available for identifying gifted students ages 5-18.
 Used as part of a comprehensive process for identifying gifted children.
 This standardized, norm-referenced instrument is completed by teachers and by parents and provides an effective method for identifying gifted children.

 The GT Selection Committee meets to review referrals.
 Members may include administrators, counselors, GT Coordinators, and classroom teachers.
 The selection committee is formed by a majority of a least three members who have received training in the nature and needs of gifted learners and/or the 30 hours of gifted and talented training.
-If the GT Selection Committee deems further assessment is necessary, the student will be administered the Stanford Achievement Test.
-Student portfolios will only be used on an “as needed” basis.

 Parents are notified of committee decisions prior to the end of the Spring Semester.